Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 ![](/images/uploads/bar_chart.jpg)

-This doesn’t mean that we think people shouldn’t bother reducing their meat consumption.
+This doesn’t mean that people shouldn’t bother reducing their meat consumption.
 It's a very powerful step to take for the planet and the animals, and your own health.
 We considered very carefully whether to compare diet to aviation at all, because comparisons can be misinterpreted or be unhelpful.
 Anyone can make a comparison go their way or be used to illustrate their own agenda.

 > One flight can generate more emissions than a year’s worth of meat consumption or driving a car.

 But it’s useful to hold up the impact of aviation in relation to other lifestyle choices, to put things into context.
 Eating meat and driving a car are generally known to be fairly high in emissions, but the average reader might be surprised to know that just one flight can generate more emissions than a year’s worth of doing one or other of those activities.

-The graph states that eating meat for a year would generate 2.06 tonnes CO2, driving for a year generates 1.73 tonnes, and each passenger on a return flight to Bali would be responsible for 3.37 tonnes CO2.

-#### Here’s how we arrived at the figures.

-The flight emissions data comes from [flightemissionmap.org](http://flightemissionmap.org) (figures accurate as of March 2022).

-> "The average person in the UK eats 85g meat per day."

-According to [this BBC report](https://www.bbc.co.uk/news/explainers-59232599) from 2019, the average person in the UK eats 3oz (85g) meat per day.
-That qualifies as a medium meat-eater according to [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4372775/), which shows that the diet of a medium meat-eater produces an average of 5.63kg CO2 per day (figures accurate as of March 2022).
-Multiply that by 365, and you get 2054.95kg over the course of a year, or 2.06 tonnes (correct to two decimal spaces).

-With regards to driving, [this website](https://www.nimblefins.co.uk/average-co2-emissions-car-uk) tells us that the average CO2 emissions per car in the UK in 2019 were 227.6g per mile.
-Considering the average car drives 7,600 miles per year in the UK, that makes 1,729kg, or 1.73 tonnes (figures accurate as of March 2022).

 #### CO2 or GHG?